Images from “Behind You” by Brian Coldrick

 - As a team noticed patterns and significance in the bad things within the company, they knew about and did not know about.

 Talking about bad things in a company sounds like an easy idea.
 Making the space for people to speak and openly share threats and obvious plus not so obvious bad things takes a team that is big enough and wants to make change happen.
-The format above works well and creates a space where people can talk and ideas are heard through the voice of the organization.
+The format above works well and creates a space where people can talk and ideas are heard through the organization’s voice.
 Often, teamwork training, radical candor, crucial conversations, etc…. sound like a great fix.
-But, training makes one person an expert –the trainer – and the examples are contrived or not applicable to the people in the room.
-Moving the frame from the trainer to the people that work within your organization will create change that is resilient and improves the company – you just have to be willing to listen and respect your team.
+But, training makes one person an expert -the trainer – and the examples are contrived or not applicable to the people in the room.
+Moving the frame from the trainer to the people that work within your organization will create change that is resilient and improves the company – you have to be willing to listen and respect your team.